 So the number of tokens that we put in the bucket depends on the time between two arriving packets.
 This time is in seconds.
 We will multiply the time by the police rate and divide it by 8.
 Dividing it by 8 is done so that we have a number in bytes instead of bits.

 Let’s look at an example so that this makes more sense:

 Imagine a policer configured for 128.000 bps (bits per second).
 A packet has been policed, and it takes exactly 1 second until the next packet arrives.
 The policer will now calculate how many tokens it should put in the bucket:

 1 second * 128.000bps / 8 = 16.000 bytes

 So it will put 16.000 tokens into the token bucket.
 Now imagine a third packet will arrive a half second later than the second packet…this is how we calculate it:

 0.5 second * 128.000bps / 8 = 8.000 bytes

 That means we’ll put 8.000 tokens into the bucket.
-Basically the more often we replenish the token bucket, the less tokens you’ll get.
-When the bucket is full our tokens are spilled and discarded.
+Basically the more often we replenish the token bucket, the fewer tokens you’ll get.
+When the bucket is full, our tokens are spilled and discarded.

 Now when a packet arrives at the policer this is what will happen:

-- If the number of bytes in the packet is less or equal than the number of tokens in the bucket, the packet is conforming.
-The policer takes the tokens out of the bucket and performs the action that we configured for conforming.
+- If the number of bytes in the packet is less or equal to the number of tokens in the bucket, the packet is conforming.
+The policer takes the tokens out of the bucket and performs the action we configured for conforming.